dynamiccookies/vin-decoder/README.md

 ```

 ## Return Values
-For Example #1, the complete array from the NHTSA API is returned with more 130+ attributes.
+For Example #1, the complete array from the NHTSA API is returned with 130+ attributes.

 For Examples #2 and #3, the following array is returned:
 ```
 Array ( [Error] => 0 [Make] => Toyota [Model] => Camry [ModelYear] => 1992 [Trim] => )
 ```

-In the event of an invalid VIN being submitted, an array with the keys `['Error']` and `[Searched]'` is returned.
+In the event of an invalid VIN being submitted, an array with the keys `['Error']` and `['Searched']` is returned.
  - The `['Error']` key holds an array of error messages.
  - The `['Searched']` key returns the value that was searched so that you may check it for errors.